About Paul Teague

 I’ve built more than 10 commercial websites in the past, but none has worked so well for me since I discovered Site Build It! by chance in 2008.

-I started to build my list using JV Giveaway events and this was the move that really began to power my marketing efforts.
+I started to build my subscriber list using JV Giveaway events and this was the move that really began to power my marketing efforts.

 I’m lucky to have decent coding skills, so I began to launch and run my own Giveaway events, and it is that that has moved my list into the thousands now.